Mary Elizabeth Bradford – CEO Resume Writer.

 1. What led you to write resumes?
 Do you have a background that made you an ideal fit for the industry?

-Mary Elizabeth: I started out in marketing and that evolved into being recruited by a recruiter to become a recruiter.
+I started in marketing and that evolved into being recruited by a recruiter to become a recruiter.

 That was back in the 1990’s.